hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 2. Within the aforementioned toolbar, select **VIZ** followed by clicking on **TABLES AND DATASETS**.
-This will being you to the Hydra database and will show you the available schemas.
+This will bring you to the Hydra database and will show you the available schemas.
 Your data should exist within the **public** schema.

     ![Step_4](https://user-images.githubusercontent.com/71795488/227726590-1a295fdc-6d96-4a48-b50b-7fb2ae161b25.png)